FrayedFunction/Prefab-Palette/Docs/ContributionsGuide.md

 ### Path Management

-The `PathDr` script manages valid paths to the *Generated*, *Collections*, and *Mode Settings* folder.
-When interacting with the tools file structure, please ensure you use the appropriate properties from `PathDr` to retrieve or construct paths.
+Use the `PathDr` script to access valid paths for the Generated, Collections, and Mode Settings folders.

 ### Documentation

-If your contribution introduces new features or changes existing behavior, please update the relevant sections of the docs to reflect the changes.
+If your contribution introduces new features or changes existing behavior, update the relevant sections of the docs to reflect changes.

 ### Versioning